 “Larrey was depressed and mournful at the sight of the privations to which the wounded were exposed.”

 He then begin thinking about how he could provide “speedy succor” to the wounded and dying.
 This resulted in him developing a carriage that was hung on springs and combined “great strength and solidity with lightness.”
 The lightness then resulted in the carriage’s ability to move rapidly with as much speed as the “flying artillery.”
 Thus, these vehicles become known as ambulances volantes, or in other words, “flying ambulances,” and a dispatch written by General Beauharnais to the Convention provides the benefits of Larrey’s speedy ambulances:

 “I ought not to omit mentioning the names of the Adjutant-General Bailly, Abbatouchi of the Artillery, and the Surgeon-Major Larrey and his comrades with flying ambulances, whose indefatigable care in the healing of the wounded has diminished those afflicting results to humanity which have generally been inseparable from days of victory, and has essentially served the cause of humanity itself in preserving the brave defenders of our country.”

 Larrey’s flying ambulances also gave hope to the wounded and they lifted spirits and improved morale.
 In fact, his innovative ideas made him a hero with the troops and can be demonstrated by the following story.
 When Napoleon’s troops were fleeing Russia in 1812, they approached the Berezina River, and to ensure that Larrey made it safely over the river, the men lifted him overhead and got him across safely before anyone else crossed.

 When 28-year-old Larrey was in Paris for a short time in 1794, he married 24-year-old Marie-Élisabeth Laville-Leroux.
 She was a French painter who studied under Jacques-Louis David and whose sister was the French neoclassical, historical and genre painter, Marie-Guillemine Benoist.
 Soon after his marriage, Larrey was ordered to Toulon in southern France and it was there that he met Napoleon for the first time.
-Napoleon was impressed and he would come to think so highly of Larrey that he once commented:
+The future emperor was impressed by Larrey and he would come to think so highly of the innovative Larrey that he once commented: